 Act I - Running Time: 75 mins

-Tatyana is lost in a romantic novel while her younger sister Olga wants to join in with the harvest festivities.
+Tatyana is lost in a romance novel while her younger sister Olga wants to join the harvest festivities.
 Larina tries to tell Tatyana that life isn’t like a novel, but Tatyana is a young dreamer and doesn’t pay much attention.

 Visitors have arrived.
 It is Lensky, Olga’s fiance, and his friend Onegin.
-They enter and quickly Tatyana reveals herself plainly attracted to Onegin.
+They enter, and quickly Tatyana reveals herself attracted to Onegin.
 Onegin for himself questions why Lensky would choose Olga over her sister.
-Lensky on the other hand just delights in Olga’s flirtations.
+Lensky, on the other hand, delights in Olga’s flirtations.

-Onegin takes a walk with Tatyana describing his boredom at the countryside (he’s a model of Russian dissatisfaction).
+Onegin takes a walk with Tatyana describing his boredom in the countryside (he’s a model of Russian dissatisfaction).
 Tatyana is unsure how to respond as they go inside for dinner.